gwcbi/haphpipe_docs/hp-docs/docs/adv.md

 _Part 3G - Refine assembly._

 Remember, you can find the output file names [here](https://gwcbi.github.io/haphpipe_docs/inout/).
-The ouput name for this stage is `refined.fna`. <br/>
+The ouput name for this module is `refined.fna`. <br/>

 Now, because we are doing refining the assembly after the scaffold assembly module, we need to change the input fastq reads for this module to be the fastq reads output from the error correction step (error corrected reads).
 Therefore, the input fastq files are named `corrected_1.fastq` and `corrected_2.fastq`.
 Also remember that these files are now contained in the outdirectory specified by the input, so we have to list the path to the input fastq files.
 Finally, we need to specify that the input reference file is the `scaffold_assembly.fa` file from the previous scaffold assembly step (above), which is also located in the outdirectory.  <br/>

-Now this in the input for the base haphpipe command for this stage:
+Now this in the input for the base haphpipe command for this module:

 ```
 hp_refine_assembly\